cameronhh/tiny-api/README.md

 CLIENT_URL=http://localhost:3000
 ```

-To simplify things, create a file called `.env` and then run:
+To simplify things, create a `.env` and then run:

 ```
 export $(cat .env | xargs)